Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/polls/poll-archived.md

 ---
-title: Poll Created
+title: Poll Archived
-description: Trigger for when a Twitch Poll is Created
+description: Trigger for when a Twitch Poll has been archived
-version: 0.0.50
+version: 0.2.4
 twitchService: EventSub
 variables:
   - name: poll.Title